 - Providing well-defined transformation goals and objectives that guide business decisions.

-A clear business case will make sure your team takes decisions aligned with the company’s vision.
+A clear business case will make sure your team makes decisions aligned with the company’s vision.

 As a digital transformation leader, you can find yourself in a catch-22 situation.
 To get the most out of the new technology and stay competitive, you need to adopt the changes early.
 But not doing due diligence will lead the project to disaster.